interaction-lab/openface_ros/README.md

 This node requires `cv_bridge` *and* OpenCV 3.
 You must ensure that `cv_bridge` is also linked against OpenCV 3.
 If you get a warning during compilation, you may have to manually clone the `vision_opencv` repository and re-build `cv_bridge`.

+### Issues

+If running `openface_ros` results in a segfault or you see the following lines when running `catkin_make`:

+    /usr/bin/ld: warning: libopencv_imgproc.so.2.4, needed by /opt/ros/indigo/lib/libcv_bridge.so, may conflict with libopencv_imgproc.so.3.1
+    /usr/bin/ld: warning: libopencv_highgui.so.2.4, needed by /opt/ros/indigo/lib/libcv_bridge.so, may conflict with libopencv_highgui.so.3.1
+    /usr/bin/ld: warning: libopencv_calib3d.so.2.4, needed by /usr/lib/x86_64-linux-gnu/libopencv_contrib.so.2.4.8, may conflict with libopencv_calib3d.so.3.1

+then openface ros is linking against OpenCV2 instead of OpenCV3.
+To fix this: update cmake to at least 3.6.2, rebuild OpenCV3, clone vision\_opencv into the src folder of your catkin workspace, then recompile cv\_bridge.
+Remake your catkin workspace, and the segfault and warnings should have been resolved.

 ## Messages

 ### FaceFeatures